-executable A JSON object specifying the name of the executable and the main module if this package contains also an executable application.
+package contains also an executable application.
 The name of the executable must be defined (with key name) whereas the name of the main module (key main) is optional.
 If the latter is missing, CPM assumes that the main module is Main.
+Furthermore, the executable specification can also contain options for various Curry compilers.
+The options must be a JSON object consisting of compiler names as keys and an option string for the compiler.
 For instance, a possible specification could be as follows:

 '''

 {

 ...,

 "executable": {

 "name": "cpm",

-"main": "CPM.Main"
+"main": "CPM.Main",

+"options": { "kics2" : ":set rts -T" }

 }

 }

 '''